Is a Pet Rabbit Right for You?

 • Heavy Bowl/Crock for water (NO bottles) because rabbits drink a lot of water.

-• Quality Pellets, such as Oxbow *avoid anything with seeds/colored pieces/additives and read ingredients* Examples & details based on age and size here.
+• Quality Pellets, such as Oxbow *avoid anything with seeds/colored pieces/additives and read ingredients*

 • Quality Timothy hay and a plan to store out of plastic and inside to prevent mold.
 Hay is essential for proper health and prevention of dental issues and will make up 80% of your rabbit’s diet.
 (Example: Oxbow).
 Details & Other Examples here.